AntenorZapata/WalletApp/README.md

 # Wallet App

-#### digital wallet that allows users to record their expenses in different currencies.
+#### Digital wallet that allows users to record their expenses in different currencies.

 In the app, the user will be able to add, remove and edit an expense; view your expenses and total spent converted to a currency of your choice.